nRF24/CircuitPython_nRF24L01/docs/core_api/configure_api.rst

         accepts a list or tuple for control of the automatic acknowledgement feature per pipe.
     .. versionchanged:: 2.0.0

-        - returns a integer instead of a boolean
+        - returns an integer instead of a boolean
         - accepts an integer for binary control of the automatic acknowledgement feature per pipe